llcook/crystal-collector/README.md

 * ...and assign random numbers and other attributes to each image
 * then adds the number values collected on each user click

 If the number reaches the goal number, the user wins.

 If the number surpasses the goal, it's a loss.

+Wins are tallied until the page is refreshed!